-5.4. using custom ROM images
+4.4. using custom ROM images

 You may use custom ROM files that replace the kernal, basic and character ROMs of the c64 or the ROM of the emulated 1541 floppy drives.
-To do this you may either place the respective ROM images in the CHAM64 directory and enable booting from SD card (see chapter 6.1 Boot Loader below) or load the respective images through the file browser (see chapter 6.5 File Browser).
+To do this you may either place the respective ROM images in the CHAM64 directory and enable booting from SD card (see chapter 5.1 Boot Loader below) or load the respective images through the file browser (see chapter 5.5 File Browser).

 Note that loading custom ROM images has several implications.
-For example loading a broken kernal will make the C64 crash.
+For example loading a broken kernal will make the C64 crash, loading an invalid character ROM will eventually render the menu system unusable.